 Microsoft's pilot program determined the right buddy should have:

-- Sufficient knowledge about the new hire's role
+- Sufficient knowledge about the new hire's role;

-- Strong job performance history
+- Strong job performance history;

-- Time to assist the new hire
+- Time to assist the new hire.

 Should you choose buddies or have employees volunteer to participate in the buddy program?

-A paper presented at the Project Management Institute described the right buddy as an employee that has a "willingness and ability to mentor others”.
+A paper presented at the Project Management Institute described the right buddy as an employee that has a "willingness and ability to mentor others."

 So it's a little bit of both.

 An onboarding buddy should be someone that upholds your organization's values and helps instill a sense of pride and loyalty in new hires.

-After careful observation of data, and speaking to people who’ve participated in a buddy program, we created this free checklist to help you select the right buddy.
+After careful observation of data, and speaking to people who’ve participated in a buddy program, we created this free checklist to help you select the right buddy:

 The right workflow: A sample workflow

-All you require are answers to some questions that will help you to design a program that perfectly suits the needs of new hires and your organization.
+All you require is a set of answers to some questions that will help you to design a program that perfectly suits the needs of new hires and your organization.